JupyterPhysSciLab/Instructor_tools/README.md

   and example code from being damaged by students.
 * Set/un-set selected cells as allowed to be hidden.
 This can be used to mark cells to hide before producing a pdf to turn in.
-* Set/un-set selected cells to hide code before printing.
+* Set/un-set selected cells to collapse code before printing.
-* Set/un-set selected cells to hide code in JPSL.
+* Set/un-set selected cells to collapse code in JPSL.
-* Temporarily highlight each kind of "hidden/hide" cell.
+* Temporarily highlight each kind of cell marked for hiding or code collapse.
+* Temporarily completely hide (not collapse) code (all or just selected cells).
 * Insert boilerplate instructions on initializing a notebook into a selected markdown cell.
 * Insert boilerplate instructions on preparing a pdf version of the notebook to turn in with instructor selected parts hidden.

 <!-- Not part of menu or not working in current version.
-* Delete instructor tools from a notebook before making the worksheet available.
-* Delete instructor tools and prevent reinstallation in the notebook.
 * Insert code to automatically timestamp the notebook and collect names from students.
 The code is inserted at the end of the currently selected cell.
 The cell becomes protected